Sachin2815/Localrepo/README.md

 # This is local repo for workspace and i  going to practice python for devops today is going to learn day12 of learning python for devops by Abhishek sir now i am going prepare for my exam,
-today i am finished my first RtU paper
+today i am finished 2nd paper of my exam